 - Bath spout covers

 To be perfectly honest, you don’t need to overthink this.
-Our #1 most recommend item for checking temperature — not to mention, winner of the Innovation Award in Parenting for 10,000 years running is….
+Our #1 most recommended item for checking temperature — not to mention, winner of the Innovation Award in Parenting for 10,000 years running is….

 A human hand!

 Yes, that’s right, people.
 The human hand has been a highly reliable source of temperature info for hundreds of thousands of years.
-And the price is right!

 If you are too lazy to stick your hand in the water (people are busy, we get it!
 LOL) and you really need an ultra-precise, state-of-the-art temperature reading, you can always use a bath thermometer.